abinakukanova/aviationstack_dashboard/README.md

 - Data Collection:
   - Flight ICAO codes over the Black Sea are obtained via the OpenSky Network.
   - Detailed flight and aircraft information is retrieved using the Aviationstack API.
-  - Geographical coordinates for airports are merged from airports.csv.
+  - Geographical coordinates for airports are merged from `airports.csv`.

 - Database:
   - All flight-related data is normalized and stored in a PostgreSQL database.